maggie202506/cudydocs-trial/docs/glossary/switch.md

 <a name="l"></a>
 **[ L ]**
-??? glossary-item "LAG Member"
+??? glossary-item "LAG"
-    (Link Aggregation Group Member) A physical port that is part of a logical bundled group (Trunk) to increase bandwidth and provide redundancy.
+    (Link Aggregation Group) A logical interface formed by bundling multiple physical ports to increase bandwidth and provide redundancy.

+??? glossary-item "Latency"
+    The time delay experienced by a packet as it is processed and forwarded by the switch.

+??? glossary-item "Layer 2 Switch"
+    A switch that forwards traffic based on MAC addresses and operates primarily at the Data Link Layer.

+??? glossary-item "Layer 3 Switch"
+    A switch capable of performing both Layer 2 switching and Layer 3 routing functions.

+??? glossary-item "LLDP (Link Layer Discovery Protocol)"
+    An IEEE 802.1AB protocol that allows network devices to advertise identity and capabilities to directly connected neighbors.

 ??? glossary-item "LLDP Config"
     (Link Layer Discovery Protocol Configuration) Settings for the vendor-neutral protocol used by devices to advertise their identity and capabilities.